tymtam2/rasberry_pi_project_1/README.md

 5. Set the target architecture for the module:
    1. Visit the Pi's spec page, for example: [Raspberry Pi 4 Tech Specs](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/specifications/):
       Broadcom BCM2711, Quad core Cortex-A72 (ARM v8) 64-bit SoC @ 1.5GHz
+   1. ssh to onto the device
+      ```
+      pi@raspberrypi:~ $ uname -a
+      Linux raspberrypi 5.4.79-v7l+ #1373 SMP Mon Nov 23 13:27:40 GMT 2020 armv7l GNU/Linux
+      pi@raspberrypi:~ $ uname -m
+      armv7l
+      ```
+      If it's *armv7l* then the OS is 32-bit
-   1. In Command palette find *Azure IoT Edge: Set Default Target Platform for Edge Solution* and set it to, for RPi 4, to *arm64v8*
+   2. In Command palette find *Azure IoT Edge: Set Default Target Platform for Edge Solution* and set it to, for RPi 4, to *arm64v8*
 6. Open *deployment.template.json* and examine *moduleContent->$edgeAgent->properties.desired->modules*
    There will be to modules there, because *SimulatedTemperatureSensor* is added by default to template solutions.\
    ![Two default modules](/help/images/CreatingModule_2_modules.png "Two default modules")
 7. Delete *SimulatedTemperatureSensor* entries from *deployment.debug.template.json* and from *deployment.template.json*.
 Delete it from modules and routes - 4 elements need to be deleted.\
    ![Deleting SimulatedTemperatureSenson](/help/images/CreatingModule_deleting_SimulatedTemperatureSensor.png "Deleting SimulatedTemperatureSensor")
 8. Have a look at the C# source code: *raspberry_pi_project_1\module1\ImageClassifierSolution1\modules\ImageClassifierModule1\Program.cs* and follow [Review the sample code](https://docs.microsoft.com/en-us/azure/iot-edge/tutorial-develop-for-linux?view=iotedge-2018-06#review-the-sample-code)
 9. Add a direct method for easy testing.
 At the end of the `Init` method add
    ```c#
       await ioTHubModuleClient.SetMethodHandlerAsync("alive", AliveHandler, ioTHubModuleClient);
    }